$10000 Life Insurance: Top 3 Companies & Rates (2024)

 Term life insurance is designed to provide coverage for a specific period, usually 10, 20, or 30 years.

-Term life policies aren’t available at a coverage amount of $10,000, as these policies need higher face amounts to be profitable for life insurance companies.
+Term life policies aren’t available with coverage of $10,000, as life insurance companies need higher face amounts to be profitable.

 Term coverage starts at $25,000 or $100,000 because the cost to the life insurance company to underwrite and administer the policy would not be economically feasible for a 10000 term life insurance policy.